Mati365/gh-copilot-extension/README.md

 3. **Automated Code Review Responses:** Assist users in responding to code reviews based on AI-generated suggestions.
 4. **Typo Correction and Comment Translation on GitHub:** Automatically correct typos and translate comments within GitHub repositories.
 5. **Code Review Assistance:** Provide support during code reviews.

+## License 📖

+gh-copilot-extension
+Copyright (C) 2024  Mateusz Bagiński

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.